IBM/ansible-role-infosvr/docker/README.md

 To ensure the IBM Information Server services automatically startup when creating or restarting a container, it is best to use a `systemd`-capable base image: for example `registry.redhat.io/rhel7-init`.
-The choice of foundational image is up to you, given that some (like the one mentioned) will require licenses, subscriptions, etc.
+The choice of foundational image is up to you, given that some (like the one mentioned) require licenses, subscriptions, etc.

-Ensure that the image has been setup ready-to-use, including activating any necessary subscription.
+Ensure that the image has been setup ready-to-use, including activating any necessary subscription either via the host OS or within the container itself.

-(In the example above, this would require creating a derived container image after running `subscription-manager` inside the a container running the vanilla image, and then `docker commit`ing the results into a new derived container image.)

-The next step by default assumes you've named this derived image `rhel7-systemd-base`.
+The Dockerfile for the next step will assume you are using `registry.redhat.io/rhel7-init`.
+If you have opted to use another base image, or build your own, replace the `FROM ...` line in the Dockerfile before proceeding to the next step.

 ### Step 1: Building a base image